February 4, 2019; revised August 2, 2019; August 13, 2021

 14. I hope one can see why just paying attention or being mindful is not enough to cultivate Ānapānasati/Satipaṭṭhāna.

-- One must understand that “cooling down of the mind” has its origins in staying away from dasa akusala AND also actively engaged in moral deeds, speech, and thoughts.
+- One must understand that “cooling down of the mind” has its origins in staying away from dasa akusala and actively engaging in moral deeds, speech, and thoughts.

 - In particular, it is essential to understand the importance of cultivating moral vaci saṅkhāra (conscious thoughts and speech); see, “Connection Between Sankhāra and Viññāna.”

-15. When that is done consistently (keeping the mind on good things and off of bad things), over time it leads to Sammā Sati.
+15. When that is done consistently (keeping the mind on good things and off of bad things), it leads to Sammā Sati over time.
 That, in turn, leads to Sammā Samādhi completing the Noble Eightfold Path.

 - But one needs to know what is good and what is bad.
 What is bad is dasa akusala and what is good is dasa kusala, i.e., staying away from dasa akusala.